-Before climate physics, my research was in particle physics phenomenology.
+Before atmospheric dynamics, my research was in particle physics phenomenology.
 My work sought to uncover the nature of dark matter by connecting theoretical calculations to future experiments and searches.

 Dark matter is a mysterious beast.
 We know it must exist (for example, from gravitational measurements), but we have yet to see it interacting with any “normal” matter (hence why we call it “dark”).
 Nevertheless, it remains one of the largest mysteries in modern physics, as dark matter makes up nearly 85% of all matter in the universe.
 In other words, we know next to nothing about 85% of all “stuff” in the universe!